AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Introduction

-We demonstrate the favorable effects of adaPool in preserving descriptive activation features.
+We demonstrate the favorable effects of adaPool in preserving descriptive features.
 Consequently, this allows models with adaPool to consistently improve classification and recognition performance.
-AdaPool maintains a low computational cost and provides an approach for prior-information retainment.
+AdaPool maintains a low computational cost and provides an approach to retain prior information.
 We further introduce adaUnPool and address super-resolution and interpolation tasks.
-Summarized, we make the following contributions: \begin{itemize} \item We introduce an approximated average pooling approach through Inverse Distance Weighting (IDW) \cite{shepard1968two}.
-We extend IDW from vector distance-based to vector similarity-based through the Dice-S\o rensen Coefficient (DSC) and by utilizing its exponent \textit{e}DSC to weight kernel elements. \item We propose adaPool, a parameterized learnable fusion of portions from the smooth approximation of the maximum and average.
-Using the inverse formulation, we develop upsampling process adaUnPool. \item We experiment on multiple global and local-based tasks including image and video classification, object detection and show consistent improvements by replacing original pooling layers with adaPool.
-We also demonstrate the improved performance of adaUnPool on image and video super-resolution and video frame interpolation. \item We introduce a high-resolution and frame-rate video processing dataset, \textit{Inter4K}, for benchmarking of frame super-resolution and interpolation algorithms. \end{itemize}
+Summarized, we make the following contributions: \begin{itemize} \item We adapt Inverse Distance Weighting (IDW) \cite{shepard1968two} for pooling and extend it by using a similarity measure through the Dice-S\o rensen Coefficient (DSC), by utilizing its exponent \textit{e}DSC to weigh kernel elements. \item We propose adaPool, a parameterized learnable fusion of portions from the smooth approximation of the maximum and average.
+Using the inverse formulation, we develop upsampling process adaUnPool. \item We introduce a collection of 1,000 4K videos with high frame-rates, \textit{Inter4K}, to benchmark frame super-resolution and interpolation algorithms. \item We experiment on multiple global and local-based tasks including image and video classification, and object detection.
+We show consistent improvements by replacing original pooling layers with adaPool.
+We also demonstrate the improved performance of adaUnPool on image and video super-resolution and video frame interpolation. \end{itemize}

 The remainder of the paper is structured as follows.
 We first discuss related work.
-We then detail our downsampling methods IDWPool, \textit{e}mPool, \textit{e}DSCPool and adaPool as well as upsampling method adaUnPool (Section~\ref{sec:method}).
+We then detail our downsampling methods \textit{e}DSCPool, \textit{e}MPool, and adaPool as well as upsampling method adaUnPool (Section~\ref{sec:method}).
 We introduce Inter4K in Section~\ref{sec:inter4k} and evaluate on global and local-based image and video tasks (Section~\ref{sec:experiments}).
 We conclude in Section~\ref{sec:conclusion}.